July 2019: Southern Africa with Simon King

 After a late breakfast you will be transferred back to Tswalu airstrip where you will depart on the onward scheduled flight to Johannesburg.
 Those extending their stay in Africa will be looked after by our bespoke travel team.
-Others connecting back to London will have a car and driver provided for the group to take guests into town before the flight home.
+Others connecting back to London will have the option to spend some time at the Intercontinental Hotel to rest between flights.

 From £9,815 per person sharing.
 Please get in touch for further details.